-Capital project planning currently includes technology enhancements and refreshing college offices, furniture and rolling stock.
-There are no additional building expansions on the near horizon.
+Capital project planning currently includes technology enhancements, signage, parking lot and drive repairs, welding lab expansion and classroom furniture.
+Discussions have recently begun for a multipurpose facility on campus.
 These projects will be funded thru the use of accumulated interest income on our STEF fund and will not impact the operating dollars of the College.
 Additional safety projects will continue to be funded thru the Protection, Health, Safety tax levy, again not impacting our daily operating dollars.
 Completed projects have improved the environment for the students, faculty and staff.
-The College believes there are opportunities in the Allied Health fields.
-Dollars spent on the construction expansion and enhancements have allowed for increased credit hours in the Allied Health programs.
+The College believes there are opportunities in the career and corporate development fields.
+Dollars spent on the construction expansion and enhancements would allow for increased credit hours.
 The College also believes incoming students need to refresh their academic skills to be successful in college courses.
 Additional enhancements in the College Prep/Developmental areas have also allowed for increased credit hours.